jitterted/ensembler/Tasks.md

         [ ] If you are Spectator, show "Leave" button instead [ ] Update schema and DB adapter for "Spectators" data from Ensemble [ ] Show Zoom/Calendar link when spectating
+[ ] Replace EnsembleSummaryView.memberStatus with ActionLinks (for right-most column)

 # Optional
 [ ] Add notification when joining as spectator